mohioo/AI-Companion-Desktop/README.md

-The dsktop companion is an animated avatar that walk and talk on your desktop,
+The desktop companion is an animated avatar that walk and talk on your desktop,

 **The companion have different features :
 - read google news.